Addicted to Sleep: Is it Possible and What to Do?

-What is Sleep Addiction?
+What is Being Addicted to Sleep All About?

 If you are obsessed with sleeping or have an intense desire to stay in bed, you could be suffering from a condition called clinomania.
 That doesn’t mean that there aren’t people who can experience symptoms similar to addiction and even withdrawal in association with sleep, or lack thereof, however.
 There have been many studies conducted to determine the ill effects of getting too little sleep.

 However, a few studies are beginning to explore the impact of getting too much sleep as well.
 One recent study conducted by Universite Laval’s Faculty of Medicine concluded that risk of developing diabetes is 2½ times greater among groups who sleep fewer than seven and greater than eight hours each night.
 There are physical dangers in too much sleep just as there are physical dangers involved in getting too little sleep.
 Other studies have revealed similar results for obesity and cardiovascular disease.

 How Much Sleep is Ideal?

 A new study conducted by Scripps Clinic Sleep Center in La Jolla, California has determined a finding that is surprising to many.
 Even more importantly, these findings have been supported by similar studies conducted in East Asia and in Europe.